Code-Institute-Submissions/suping106-milestone1/README.md

 ### Acknowledgements

 - I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his support, help, patience and encouragements.
+I am also grateful for the helps from tutors and slack members.